watch-connectivity/react-native-watch-connectivity.github.io/docs/api-hooks.md

 ## useReachability

+Is the watch app reachable?
+Can we use interactive messaging? (`sendMessage` etc)

 ```tsx
 import {useReachability} from 'react-native-watch-connectivity';
 import {Text} from 'react-native';

 function MyComponent() {
     const reachable = useReachability(); // true | false